 Suggested solution – review them before you replace them

-By understanding current workflows of your business model and the impact technology has on them, you gain critical insights into what happens when you move particular pieces of the puzzle.
-Take time to work with your tech partner and review operating differences before replacing legacy systems, this will help you to expose the business logic hidden away in legacy tech.
+By understanding the current workflow of your enterprise framework and the impact technology has on them, you gain critical insights into what happens when you move particular pieces of the puzzle.
+Take time to work with your tech partner and review operating differences before replacing legacy systems, this will help you to expose the business logic hidden away in legacy technology.
 Don’t make a knee jerk reaction and pull the plug on your legacy tech either.
 Instead, build new transformational solutions in parallel so you can slowly switch business operations across.
 A strong implementation stage is key to success.

 Suggested solution – connect transformation to daily work